clcastillo/carlacastillo.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm a 4th year PhD student studying Human Centered Design and Engineering ([HCDE](https://www.hcde.washington.edu/)) at the University of Washington advised by Sean Munson.
+My research interests lie in personal informatics, behavior change, and designing for health and wellness.

 I graduated from Cal Poly Pomona in 2020, where I got my BS in Computer Science and minor in Psychology.
 During my time there I worked with Dr. Ben Stiechen in the Personalized Information Interaction research lab (HAPII) to develop and study novel search systems that can support users who have multiple language abilities.